 Not only did the Net Fairy suggest the location, but the Net Fairy provided suggestions on transport options from JFK airport (bus and train timetables, fare prices, and car rental ideas), accommodation options (hotels, B&B’s and Air BnB), customised a google map identifying eateries and other points of interest, provided links to local information sites and even included bike rental ideas.
 Interestingly, the Net Fairy also gave us links to other Blog sites, where travellers had written about Long Island and the North Fork region.
 All of these resources were provided by the Net Fairy to a private web page, just available to us.
 This web page also allowed us to provide comments back, and kept the conversation going.

 The Net Fairy didn’t stop at Long Island.
 The Net Fairy kept on giving, and has gone on to provide a wealth of information about Manhattan, including free things to do, web links where we could find discounts on major attractions, and extended the customised google map to show eateries and points of interest close to where our accommodation was.
 The Net Fairy displayed excellent MS Excel skills too, undertaking an analysis of the major New York attraction “passes”, breaking them down by pros and cons and coming up with an appropriate conclusion.

 Navigating public transport in foreign cities with luggage can be difficult, but the amazing Net Fairy even provided us with details on catching the Metro from JFK all the way to our accommodation, including where we should find elevators and lifts, and thus avoid carrying our bags up and down stairs!

 THANK YOU Net Fairy.
-It’s been wonderful having you with us on the run in New York.
+It’s been wonderful having you with us on the run in New York during our six month adventure.
 You are our “not forgotten” web concierge.